New poetry and projection captures audacious homecoming 50 years on

 Together with Limbic Cinema – a Bristol-based multimedia design studio who led this project and donated their time to the charity – Saili captures the audacity of the 1970 rescue.
 Saili said:

 “I was taken by the stories and history.
 She is clearly very special, there was a lot of hard work and dedication that went into bringing her back and preserving her.
 Now more than ever, it’s invaluable to hear and explore stories from across the globe, and as the first ship of her time to do travel as far and as often as she did, there are so many stories still to be discovered, so much truth and life to be uncovered and learned from.
 It was an honour to be part of this anniversary project, to celebrate the ingenuity of the ship and that passion for what we can learn from its stories.”

 Limbic Cinema has worked on projection projects across the world including at Glastonbury, Hull UK City of Culture and Vivid Sydney in Australia.
 As a team of award-winning projection artists, Limbic Cinema captured elements of the poem projected onto the SS Great Britain’s hull and interiors, producing a video in partnership with Woven Films.

-Limbic Cinema is collaborating with Brunel’s SS Great Britain on a largescale event for Bristol Harbour Festival 2021 (postponed from 2020) and has been delighted to work on this video project to mark the ship’s homecoming anniversary.
+Limbic Cinema is collaborating with Brunel’s SS Great Britain on a dramatic sound and projection installation in summer 2021, and has been delighted to work on this video project to mark the ship’s homecoming anniversary.
 Thom Buttery, founder and visual artist at Limbic Cinema said:

 “It was a privilege to work with such an important relic of Bristol’s history as a canvas for projection, allowing us to highlight the details of the ship and its rescue mission.
 Saili’s poetry brought the community spirit surrounding her return to light and it was through this fresh perspective we aimed to portray the ship.”